Honour Thy Woman

-The 2022 Ingenuity Programme has come to a close and, after a final round of pitching to an expert panel, we have our winners.
+The 2022 Ingenuity Impact has come to a close and, after a final round of pitching to an expert panel, we have our winners.
 From Yorkshire and Humber to the South Coast, we saw some amazing ideas for impactful businesses than can change the way we live, and our 2022 National Finalists secured nearly £90,000 of funding to help them in the early stages of their entrepreneurial journeys.

 Our 2022 winners received their awards at the National Ingenuity Showcase at the East Midlands Conference Centre, part of the University of Nottingham’s Power of Partnerships Conference on 17 June 2022.
 The showcase started with a keynote from local entrepreneur and investor, Alex Peace-Gadsby OBE, who spoke about the history and importance of social enterprise.
 She told the audience: